kardianos/govendor/README.md

  * Proper inspection of source vendor files.

 Tasks that are not planned at this time, but could be added in the future.
- * CLI convenience commands: "add all external" or "remove all unused".
  * "Transactional" re-writes (rename temp files all at once).
  * Command to check for newer versions, either in GOPATH or remote repo.